What is SPICE Simulation?

 DC Sweep – This feature enables a source or parameter to be increased, over a range, in small steps.
 One common use for this is to find the safe operating range of a circuit.

-Noise Analysis – The noise analysis tool in LTSpice enables the designer to investigate the frequency components of the noise within a circuit.
+Noise Analysis – The noise analysis tool enables the designer to investigate the frequency components of the noise within a circuit.
 Knowing the frequency of the noise enables filters to be added at the appropriate frequency band, alternatively, the designer can employ techniques to move the noise to a less sensitive frequency.
 Rerunning the simulation will provide validation of the solutions employed.

-Monte Carlo Analysis – This function in LTspice allows the effect of component tolerances to be investigated.
+Monte Carlo Analysis – This function allows the effect of component tolerances to be investigated.
 It refers to a cluster of simulations run together, often providing worst-case data, that enables a designer to see if the existing component tolerances are sufficient to keep the circuit function in spec, or whether those tolerances are adding up and creating conditions that are outside of the desired range.
 This enables the designer to change out components, and increase or decrease tolerances on critical components, to bring the design as a whole back into spec.

 Take LTspice to the next level with eCADSTAR

-LTspice is its own simulation environment, where a circuit is created in order to run simulations and is not usually connected to design software.
+LTspice is its own circuit simulation environment, where a circuit is created in order to run simulations and is not usually connected to design software.
 This requires the designer to recreate the circuit from their design environment, copying it into LTspice, which creates the potential for errors.
-Likewise, any changes and refinements made as a result of simulations in LTspice need to be re-created back in the design environment.
+Likewise, any changes and refinements made as a result of circuit simulations need to be re-created back in the design environment.
 Naturally, this creates some opportunity for errors as the simulation isn’t run on the exact design file.

 The SPICE Controller within the eCADSTAR Schematic Editor builds on the trusted and reliable functions of LTspice and brings the analog simulation right into the design flow, creating a more reliable process.
-LTspice can be launched from inside the Schematic Editor.
+SPICE Simulation can be launched from inside the Schematic Editor.
 Having the simulations and schematics tied together makes analog circuits much easier to manage, review and re-use.
 Keeping the setup with the design data and closely linked to it, makes tasks like AC analysis and corner case checking part of an integrated process.
-This also makes the designs and simulation results easier to share with the whole team.
+This also makes the designs and circuit simulation results easier to share with the whole team.

-Many analog engineers prefer to create separate mini designs in the Schematic Editor that can be used as design building blocks, together with their simulation setups.
+Many analog engineers prefer to create separate mini designs in the Schematic Editor that can be used as design building blocks, together with their circuit simulation setups.
 These can be imported into different schematic designs while keeping the reference copies of the analog designs separate.
 If a designer enhances one of these circuits, it will be available as an upgrade to all designs that use it.

 eCADSTAR enables the designer to explore operating ranges and passive component values dynamically, even if production parts have not yet been assigned.
 This can help the designer decide on the tolerances, wattages, etc. that will be needed to make the design both economical and robust.